Twisted Conjugacy in Linear Algebraic Groups II: A comment on abstract -property

 \begin{theorem} Let $k$ be an algebraically closed field of countable transcendence degree over $\mathbb{Q}$ and $B$ a Borel subgroup of a simple algebraic group over $k$.
-Then there exists $\varphi\in \Aut(B)$ such that $R(\varphi)=1$ \end{theorem} \begin{remark} If $k$ is an algebraically closed field of uncountable transcendence degree over $\mathbb{Q}$, it has been shown that $\GL_n(k)$ admits an automorphism $\varphi$ for which $R(\varphi)=1$ \cite[Theorem 7]{timurjaa}.
-As a first step the theorem is proven under the assumption that $\mathrm{tr.deg}_\mathbb{Q}k$ is countable.
-The general case is argued by invoking the L\"{o}wenheim-Skolem Theorem (c.f. \cite[Section 2.2, Theorem 5]{timurjaa}) from Model Theory.
-Using similar arguments, it is perhaps possible to show that \thmref{abstbor} (above) holds even if $\mathrm{tr.deg}_\mathbb{Q}k$ is uncountable but we refrain from recording it here since the model theoretic set up is not entirely clear to us.
+Then there exists an abstract automorphism of $B$ such that the associated twisted conjugacy action of $B$ on itself is transitive. \end{theorem} \begin{remark} If $k$ is an algebraically closed field of infinite transcendence degree over $\mathbb{Q}$, then $\mathrm{GL}_n(k)$ admits an abstract automorphism $\varphi$ for which $R(\varphi)=1$ \cite[Theorem 7]{timurjaa}.
+As a first step, the theorem is proven under the assumption that $\mathrm{tr.deg}_\mathbb{Q}k$ is countable \cite[Theorem 6]{timurjaa}.
+The general case is subsequently argued by invoking the L\"{o}wenheim-Skolem Theorem (c.f. \cite[Theorem 5]{timurjaa}) from model theory.
+Using similar arguments, it is perhaps possible to show that Theorem \ref{abstbor} (above) holds even if $\mathrm{tr.deg}_\mathbb{Q}k$ is uncountable but we refrain from recording it here since the relevant model theoretic set-up is not entirely clear to us.

 \end{remark}